marinegenomicslab/mglwebsite/content/publication/portnoy-total-2025/index.md

 - article-journal
 publication: '*Royal Society Open Science*'
 doi: doi.org/10.1098/rsos.251025
-abstract: Gambusia nobilis is a federally endangered species found across a fragmented distribution within the Pecos River Drainage of Texas and New Mexico, USA.
+abstract: <i>Gambusia nobilis</i> is a federally endangered species found across a fragmented distribution within the Pecos River Drainage of Texas and New Mexico, USA.
 Drought, human water usage, and potential hybridization and competition with introduced congeners threaten species persistence.
 Therefore, a population genomics study was conducted